Mangul-Lab-USC/Mangul-Lab-USC.github.io/team/index.md

 ## Alumni

-Gone but never forgotten.
-These are past lab members who have moved on to the industry, other school programs, new jobs, or elsewhere.
+These are past lab alumni who have moved on to the industry, other school programs, new jobs, or elsewhere.
-They have all made lasting contributions to science and to our hearts. ❤️

 {% capture html %}
 {% include team-list.html role="pi" group="alum" mini="true" %}